durkes/copilot/README.md

 If the route definitions were in reverse order, requests to `http://www.example.com/test/one` would be handled by the `/test` route first.

 #### next()
-Within your route handler functions, you must either respond to the request using `res.end()` (or middleware), or call `next()` to invoke the next matching route.
+Within your route handler functions, you must either respond to requests using `res.end()` (or middleware), or call `next()` to invoke the next matching route.
 This enables you to create a waterfall effect.

 Consider the following two catch-all routes:
 ```js